Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/overview.md

 The AN/AVQ-23 Pave Spike targeting pod is the successor of the AN/AVQ-10 Pave Knife and predecessor of the AN/AVQ-26 Pave Tack pod.
 It entered service in 1974 and was replaced from 1982 to 1989 by the Pave Tack pod.
-It provides a slewable TV image for spotting ground targets and can fire laser for determining range information and to guide laser guided weapons.
+It provides a slew-able TV image for spotting ground targets and can fire laser for determining range information and to guide laser guided weapons.